Your Remote Desktop Services session has ended, possibly for...

 All in all, there are five reasons that can account for the RDP service session has ended error:

-Windows update: Sometimes, update may bring a new experience but it may also cause new troubles.
+▪ Windows update: Sometimes, Windows updates may bring a new experience but it may also cause new troubles.

-The network connection is wrong: Network is essential to remote connection.
-When network connection is wrong, the error can appear.
+▪ The network connection is wrong: Network is essential to remote connection.
+When the network connection is wrong, the "Your Remote Desktop Services session has ended" error can appear.

 How to fix “Your Remote Desktop Service session has ended”

-Based on the three different situations of RDP session has ended, you can take different solutions respectively.
+Based on the three different situations of the RDP service session has ended, you can take different solutions respectively.
+Or you can switch to an alternative to RDP to complete remote access without any obstacles.

-To fix “Your Remote Desktop Service session has ended, possible for one of …, you can disable WDDM graphics driver, update or downgrade Windows, turn off UDP on Client, turn off automatic login.
+▶ To fix “Your Remote Desktop Service session has ended, possible for one of …", you can check out the first 4 ways to disable WDDM graphics driver, update or downgrade Windows, turn off UDP on Client, or turn off automatic login.

-To repair “Your Remote Desktop Service session has ended.
-The connection with the remote computer is lost…”, you can modify the network properties.
+▶ To repair “Your Remote Desktop Service session has ended.
+The connection with the remote computer is lost…”, you can see way 5 to modify the network properties.

-To solve “Your Remote Desktop Service session has ended.
-Another user …”, you can check the login log.
+▶ To solve “Your Remote Desktop Service session has ended.
+Another user connected to …”, you can go to way 6 to check the login log.

 The six solutions for the errors are presented in the following content, select the proper ones.